chiao45/parpydtk2/docs/intro.rst

 3. **parallel rendezvous & HPC**, i.e. handling migrating meshes that have different parallel partitions.

-`Data Transfer Kit-2.0`_ (DTK2) is a package that is developed at the Oak Ridge National Laboratory. `DTK2`_ provides parallel solution transfer services with `meshless` (a.k.a. `mesh-free`) methods, which are relatively easy to implement and computational efficient.
+`Data Transfer Kit-2.0`_ (DTK2) is a package that is developed at the `Oak Ridge National Laboratory <https://www.ornl.gov/>`_. `DTK2`_ provides parallel solution transfer services with `meshless` (a.k.a. `mesh-free`) methods, which are relatively easy to implement and computational efficient.
 Particularly, we are interested in its `modified moving least square` [#]_ method that is an improvement of traditional MLS fitting in terms of robustness on featured geometries.

 .. [#]